-PricewaterhouseCoopers LLP, the Corporation's appointed external auditors, have audited the financial statements.
+PricewaterhouseCoopers LLP, the Corporation's appointed external auditors, have audited the Basic Insurance financial statements.
 Their Independent Auditors' Report is included herein.
-Their opinion is based upon an examination conducted in accordance with Canadian generally accepted auditing standards, performing such tests and other procedures as they consider necessary in order to obtain reasonable assurance that the financial statements are free of material misstatement and present fairly the financial position of the Corporation in accordance with International Financial Reporting Standards.
+Their opinion is based upon an examination conducted in accordance with Canadian generally accepted auditing standards, performing such tests and other procedures as they consider necessary in order to obtain reasonable assurance that the financial statements are free of material misstatement and present fairly the financial position of the Basic Insurance line of business in accordance with International Financial Reporting Standards.